socomsystems/documentation/developer_manual/client_apis/WebDAV/chunking.rst

 Introduction
 ------------
-Uploading large files is always a bit problematic as your connection can be interrupted which will fail your entire upload.
-Nextcloud has a chunking API where you can upload smaller chunks which will be assembled on the server once they are all uploaded.
+Uploading large files is always a bit problematic as your connection can be interrupted which will fail your entire upload. cyfrSpaces has a chunking API where you can upload smaller chunks which will be assembled on the server once they are all uploaded.

 Usage